-What my whole message of Dark-Pop really comes down to is "denial."
-Mental health is dependent on so many factors, but a substantial one of them is facing the truth.
-Admitting the facts.
-Knowing who should be held accountable and - honestly?
-Asking ourselves if we want to be where we are anymore.
+Mental health is dependent on so many factors, but a substantial one of them is facing truth and then acting accordingly.
+Looking at the cold, hard facts.
+Admitting who is accountable for what on paper - with no emotional attachment - and ultimately?
+Asking ourselves if we really want to be where we are anymore.

 This song is about facing the painful truth of a very uncomfortable situation that occurred between myself and a dear friend of mine.
 I used to call it a physical altercation because I was convinced that's what it was - but now I force myself to call it by its real name - it was sexual assault.
 I used euphemisms for a long while because it was easier to process.
 I didn't have to feel the truth as much; the betrayal, the shock and confusion.
 I was scared that admitting what really happened that night would be so debilitating that I'd no longer be able to function.
 Who would I become after admitting I had been violated like that?
 Violated?
 It didn't even make sense - he was my best friend, how could I associate him with sexual assault?
 Had I been wrong about our relationship this whole time?
 It had to be an accident- There must be another name for this? - but.. sometimes... trying to make sense out of the insane keeps you from the seeing the truth.

 The truth was actually quite simple: he liked me.
 He spent time getting to know me.
 He waited til I was comfortable and tried.
 We're all human, that's fair to shoot your shot - but then he fought me when I said no. And he fought me again.
 The truth is very simple.
 But it's very hard to digest.

 So, in order to maintain normalcy and to keep myself from collapsing - I faked everything.
 It was as if nothing happened.
 I made my excuses, still laughed at his jokes, walked with him from one class to another, shrugged my shoulders and pretended we were fine - but of course we weren't.